U-Boot

 Writing to MMC(0)... done

-If you now reboot your system, the variable myvar from the previous example will be defined in U-Boot.
+If you now reboot your system, the variable myvar from the previous example will still be defined in U-Boot.

-Resetting the Environment to the Defaults
+Reset the Environment to Default Values

-Colibri iMX8X # env default -a
+> env default -a

 ## Resetting to default environment